TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.2.8 =
+* Fixed problem with AJAX mode when configured not to show library at first.
+Library was still showing if empty.
+* Link dates can now be formatted and translated to local site language
+* Changed links and settings export folder to site upload folder instead of plugin folder

 = 5.8.2.7 =
 * Added option to hide donation links and Support the Author ad
 * Added ability for link updated date to be translated to site language